-“I’m taking the bar exam in July.
+“I’m taking the bar exam in a few months.
 Where do I start?
 What should I know?”

 They say hindsight is 20/20.
 Let’s look ahead instead of thinking backward.